 Some ministerial situations do not demand an academic degree but require that certain skills be demonstrated to qualify for the position or for commissioning.
 Additionally, a certificate can help an individual transition into a new career area, gain confidence and background in a particular skill or pursue a new area of interest.
 Certificate programs are intended to meet these diverse needs.

 A certificate typically represents the successful completion of a designated number of contact hours.
 Tuition for certification programs is 50% of degree program tuition.
 Certificate programs do not qualify for financial aid.

 Students may opt to take certification courses for credit at full tuition.
 Any student opting to take certification courses for credit must be accepted as a Special Student through the Admissions office.
 Christian Church (Disciples of Christ) or United Church of Christ students taking courses for credit can receive a 50% tuition scholarship reduction.

-Anyone can audit modules at LTS.
-Auditors can take as many modules as they choose, although class size may limit their options.
+Anyone can audit courses at LTS.
+Auditors can take as many courses as they choose, although class size may limit their options.
 Persons who are interested in auditing one or more Seminary courses should contact Erin Cash, Director of Admissions: email@example.com.
 LTS Alumni are eligible to audit courses at a rate of 50% of the audit fee.
-To be admitted as an auditor, a student must complete:

 A Special Student at Lexington Seminary can take up to twelve credit hours of coursework.
 These twelve credits are restricted to coursework at the module level.
 The Special Student can only take elective modules if given written permission by the Dean and the faculty member teaching the elective module.
 After taking up to twelve credit hours, the Special Student may choose to transfer into an LTS degree program, transfer into an LTS certificate program, transfer to another institution, or leave the institution with twelve hours on her/his transcript.